We all have dreams for what we want our lives to be!

 If you are miserable like I was, you will never be able to do anything positive for yourself.
 Start saying affirmations thousands of times a day for 90 days.
 I wrote a children’s book which is great for adults too, I AM – Children’s Book for Positive Thinkers.
 Numerous parents read this book to themselves without their child, it is that powerful!

 Life is not all about what you know, it is who you know.
 As I mentioned, I worked for many incompetent micromanaging bosses who never should have a leadership position.
 They got the job because they knew the right people.
 That is life.
 I decided to take matters into my own hands and started to network in all the right groups to meet the right people.
-I positioned myself to be able to make my dreams a reality.
+I positioned myself to be able to make my.

 When you meet the right person, turn them into a catapult.
 A catapult launches you forward faster than you could imagine.
 Do not be afraid to ask others for help.
 Once you start seeing success in whatever you are pursuing, position yourself to become the catapult for others.
 Even if you are starting out in Day 1, you still can be a catapult for someone who has been living your dream life for decades.